 Anthony has a strong achievement orientation and a deep desire to attain a sense of completion.
 Project Management as a profession fits his attributes very well, and has therefore become the mainstay of his career opportunities and education choices during the last twenty years.

-Anthony's research activities are primarily aligned with his doctoral studies, through which he is developing a thesis titled, 'The Project Management Office: critical factors influencing selection and deployment decisions in Australia'.
+Anthony's research activities are primarily aligned with his doctoral studies, through which he developed a PhD thesis titled, 'The Project Management Office: critical factors influencing selection and deployment decisions in Australia'.
 Anthony also enjoys collaborating in publication of research with graduates of the Master of Project Management program.

 Anthony is a Certified Practising Project Director, a Fellow of the Australian Institute of Project...
 Read more